laothomas01/Monkey-Capped/README.md

 Given 2 days, we had to come up with a game that fit the theme of Joined Together.

 We decided on the idea of handicapped monkey joining together to help each other navigate the jungles.
-Our game was ranked 5400 out of 5700 entries.

 Not too bad for a first game jam.